 Muscle aches and joint pain.
 Depression can make any kind of chronic pain worse.

 Chest pain.
 Obviously, it's very important to get chest pain checked out by an expert right away.
-It can be a sign of serious heart problems.
+It can be a sign of serious heart, stomach, lung or other problems.
 But depression can contribute to the discomfort associated with chest pain.

 Digestive problems.
-You might feel queasy or nauseous.
+You might feel queasy or nauseated.
 You might have diarrhea or become chronically constipated.

 Exhaustion and fatigue.
 No matter how much you sleep, you may still feel tired or worn out.
 Getting out of the bed in the morning may seem very hard, even impossible.